spacetelescope/jwst/docs/jwst/pixel_replace/main.rst

 spatial axis due to the steep spectral profile.

 No replacement is attempted if a NaN value is bordered by another NaN value along a given axis.

+Trace Modeling
+^^^^^^^^^^^^^^

+For some exposure types, it is possible to build a detailed spectral trace model with the :ref:`adaptive_trace_model step <adaptive_trace_model_step>`.
+The trace model usually includes estimated flux values only for high signal-to-noise regions over the core of the PSF, but it is generally a very good estimate for those values.
+If ``algorithm = "trace_model"``, the ``pixel_replace`` step will preferentially replace any missing values with estimates from the trace model if present.
+Any remaining missing values will be interpolated with the minimum gradient method, above.

+If the :ref:`adaptive_trace_model step <adaptive_trace_model_step>` was not run prior to calling ``pixel_replace``, then it will be run at the start of the step, with the step parameter ``oversample=1`` and otherwise default values.

+The errors and variances associated with pixels replaced from the trace model must still be interpolated, since the trace model does not provide error estimates.
+For these pixels, the error values are linearly interpolated from the nearest valid pixels along the dispersion direction.

+For time series observations (TSO), the trace model is a 2-D image, generated from a median spectral image across integrations.
+Pixels replaced from the trace model for TSO observations will have the same value in every integration.

 Adjacent Profile Approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^